> Skip to content

 Rachael King

-Rachael has a Master's degree in Creative Writing from the acclaimed International Institute of Modern Letters at Wellington’s Victoria University.
-In 2008 King was the Ursula Bethell Writer in residence at Canterbury University, and she has lived in Christchurch ever since.
+Daughter of the acclaimed historian and author Michael King, Rachael was born in Hamilton.
+She has a master's degree in creative writing from the International Institute of Modern Letters at Wellington’s Victoria University.
+In 2008 she was the Ursula Bethell Writer in residence at Canterbury University.

 King’s first novel, The Sound of Butterflies, was greeted with critical acclaim from around the world, her writing variously described as ‘mesmerizing . . . captivating’ (The Washington Post), ‘rich and evocative’ (Financial Times, UK) and ‘opulent’ (Observer, UK), and she was singled out as ‘a writer to watch’ (Publishers Weekly, USA).